Wondering what is Genkan? In this blog post, we’ll be discussing the myths and benefits of having Genkan.

 This is because it can easily contain all the dirt within that vestibule, making it easy to trap the dirt and not let it spread to the rest of the house.
 This is why people sometimes call it as the “mud room”.

-One of the main reasons the Japanese maintain the genkan at a lower level, while the main house is built slightly elevated is because when the person comes from out, removes their outdoor footwear and take a step up, into the main area of the house, it means that they are leaving the dirt from the outside, where it belongs and do not carry it into the house.
+One of the main reasons the Japanese maintain the genkan at a lower level, while the main house is built slightly elevated is because when the person comes from out, removes their outdoor footwear, and takes a step up, into the main area of the house, it means that they are leaving the dirt from the outside, where it belongs and do not carry it into the house.

 The significance of this is that figuratively, people leave the negativity and unnecessary things in the outside world and enter clean into the inside world.

-Most often has a getabako (shoe cupboard)
+Genkan Most often has a getabako (shoe cupboard)

 In homes where the genkan is small, they do not have a getabako or shoe cupboard to place their shoes in.
 The shoes are simply placed anywhere in the genkan area or towards one side.